+ our Bread !

 Little Italian Formaggio from Piemonte.
 Circle flat smooth and fresh product, to cook with, to taste on a tartine with veggies, sprout, and spices.
 You should try a Muscadet de Sèvre et Maine Sur Lie, then, try a Tomino, then a Muscadet...again...

 Cow, Sheep, Goat, Yak, Wine?!

 We respect your privacy, period.
-We sell nothing except wine, cheese and charcuterie, bistro plates, and give smiles for happiness.
+We sell nothing except wine, cheese, and charcuterie, bistro plates, tapas, and give smiles or pets treats for happiness.
 Drink natural wines in Key West, stay safe, évitez les abus d'excess, ceux qui boivent les étiquettes, ceux qui vendent du vin mais n'en boivent pas et les imposteurs !